Budget 2018 introduced Dividend Distribution tax on dividend from equity mutual funds.

 For like-to-like comparison with other income sources, the tax liability is 12.942/112.942= 11.46%.
 This means, out of Rs 100 paid by the AMC (reduction in NAV), only Rs 88.54 reaches your bank account.
 The rest goes towards taxes.
 This will help you compare the tax rate on dividend with other sources of income.
 This Rs 88.54 received in your bank account is exempt from tax.

 Had you opted for Growth option under the same scheme, you wouldn’t get any dividend but you can always sell the units to generate the same level of income.
+You don’t have to wait for the fund scheme to declare dividend.

 Let’s see which option is better.